Developing Applications with React + Django

 cd backend

-and a new application, which we will call, for example, myapi
+And create a new application, which we will call myapi.

 python manage.py startapp myapi